wangchning/vocabulary/Vocabulary.md

 * Shortly after returning home, it was discovered that the children did, in fact, have significant medical and psychiatric problems.
 * Do I understand, Doctor Chalmers, that you would be willing to submit to psychiatric examination?
 > note: a medical problem is in contrast to surgical problem.

+### puncture
+The hardest thing about puncture is knowing how to spell it - remember that there's a c in the middle, and you'll probably get it right.

 ## Q